Atomzwieback/obsidian-search-mcp/SECURITY.md

 - Go dependencies: Run `go mod tidy` and check with `go list -m all`
 - Docker base images: Updated in Dockerfile

+## Acknowledgments

+Thank you for helping us improve the security of Obsidian Search MCP.
+Your contributions are greatly appreciated.

 For questions about security, contact: contact at atomzwieback.dev